 With Germans (Shepherds) and Belgians (Malinois) already in attendance, it’s only fitting that a few Australians were on hand for the final academy of CDCR’s statewide K-9 program expansion.

-Two officials from the Australian Federal Police observed CDCR’s training methods recently as seven more K-9 teams, featuring several rescue dogs, worked through the 280-hour academy at the Northern California Women’s Facility, an inactive prison in Stockton used for training.
+Two officials from the Australian Federal Police recently observed CDCR’s training methods as seven more K-9 teams, featuring several rescue dogs, worked through the 280-hour academy.
+The training was held at the shuttered Northern California Women’s Facility in Stockton.
+The inactive prison has been repurposed as a training facility.

 A June 4 graduation of that cohort completes an expansion that tasked CDCR with providing two K-9 teams at each of the 35 adult institutions in California.
 The effort was initiated by an approved budget change proposal by The Drug Interdiction Program.
 The proposal came after an independent report by the University of California, Berkeley, found that the K-9 program was one of the most effective tools for discovering both narcotics and contraband within state institutions.